 The Stone Trust has an active board including professional dry stone wallers and members of other professions who are interested in dry stone walls.
-The Stone Trust is currently looking for additional board members.
 If you are interested in serving on the board of directors, please contact us for more information.

 Pete Ryder, President